wyattscarpenter/golgotha/readme.txt

 Golgotha has been engineered to be easy to implement more than anything else.
 The current implementation is in Python 3.
 But a faster implementation would probably be easy to make in another language, and probably should be made before Golgotha is integrated into your build pipeline.

+Golgotha reads files in UTF-8 outputs in UTF-8.
+It reads files of any line-termination style (the exact bounds on this are some python implementation details I don't know offhand) and outputs files as LF (not CRLF) line-terminated.
+As God intended.
+(I would support both, but that was too much bother.)

-Golgotha is implicitly UTF-8.
-Also implicitly, we just assume you don't want to deal with any Golgotha rule symbols (🔣🔜) in the non-Golgotha parts of your program.
+Implicitly, we just assume you don't want to deal with any Golgotha rule symbols (🔣🔜) in the non-Golgotha parts of your program.
 There is currently no explicit mechanism to deal with that.
 However, Golgotha symbols on lines not beginning with 🔣 will be ignored, so it's a constrained edge case.

 Golgotha+ is an UNIMPLEMENTED extension to Golgotha which would allow one to set the word character set with 🔠 lines (default 🔠ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789_ except actually the default would be Unicode \w behavior probably, which would be much harder to replicate with a 🔠 line); the argument (in 🔣 rule lines) character set with 🔢 lines (default 0123456789); and the set of parenthors with 🅿🔚 lines (default 🅿(🔚), 🅿[🔚], and 🅿{🔚}).
 I was going to implement Golgotha+ but then I realized that no one was going to use this software anyway so the use case was literally 0.
 An instance of Golgotha with Golgotha+ rules applied to overwrite defaults may be called a Golgothoid.